Frier Vest

 October 2022

-Statkraft, Europe’s largest renewable energy producer and a global company in energy market operations, and Frier Vest have signed a MoU to develop and market what will be Norway's largest seaside industrial area - Frier Vest.
+Statkraft, Europe’s largest renewable energy producer and a global company in energy market operations, and Frier Vest signs a MoU to develop and market what will be Norway's largest seaside industrial area - Frier Vest.

 June 2022